 There is a designated drop-off and pickup location, usually located in the Long Ashton Park and Ride lot.
 This may change, but it is always well signposted during the event so have the driver follow the signage.

-Make arrangements early as most drivers will not work the festival due to traffic.
+Make arrangements early as most drivers will not work the festival due to traffic and road closures.

 Bike or Walk

-Another popular route is over the Clifton Suspension Bridge, but again keep in mind that the bridge closes on Thursday and Saturday evening of the fiesta.
+Another popular route is over the Clifton Suspension Bridge, but again, the bridge closes on the Thursday and Saturday evenings of the fiesta so plan accordingly.

-We used to live close to Temple Meads Train Station so we would sometimes hop on the shuttle but usually we would use the Festival Route to walk it.
-It’s about an hour walk (from Temple Meads) but it is a nice walk along the river and we would usually stop at the The Ostrich pub for a quick pint before continuing the walk.
+We used to live close to Temple Meads Train Station and would sometimes hop on the shuttle.
+Though, usually we would just walk the Festival Route.
+It’s about an hour walk from Temple Meads, but it is a nice walk along the river.
+The Ostrich pub always made a great spot for a quick pint before continuing the walk.

 How to Dress for the Bristol International Balloon Fiesta

 Average August temperatures in Bristol range from 70° F (21° C) during the day to 57° F (14° C) in the evenings.
 Make sure to check the weather before heading out and bring a jacket with you or dress in layers to be comfortable.

 If you are going up in one of the balloons, wear something a tad heavier as it is colder at higher elevations.

 We hope you enjoy the Bristol International Balloon Fiesta as much as we do.
 If you have any questions, drop us a comment.